Poulnabrone dolmen: Human remains

 The human remains were analysed by Dr Barra O'Donnabhain (University College Cork) and Dr Mara Tesorieri and from a total of some 6,000 bone fragments, the remains of a minimum of 28, but more likely around 36 people, were found buried within the monument.
 Although it was usually difficult—or impossible—to distinguish the remains of each individual, Lynch estimates that at least 17 were adolescent or younger, while there was roughly an equal amount of males and females.
 4,169 bones are identifiable to specific human bone types, while a further 486 are loose teeth.
-All but one of the identified adults were under the age of 30.
+All but one of the identified adults were under 30.
 They lived between 3800 and 3200 BC, and can be assumed to have been members of successive generations of a specific Neolithic community.